hmgene/mudcookies/README.md

 ## Vision
-To provide syhhetic single-cell data for free for poor researchers To provide code snippets for poor programmers
+To provide syhhetic single-cell data for free for poor researchers To provide reusable code snippets for poor programmers

 ## Our Missions
 - To organize energy-efficient single-cell pipelines